AOSC-Dev/acbs/docs/source/intro.rst

 -----------------------------------
 ACBS was first created with an intent to extend upon ABBS and improve its sorry reliability and agility.
 ACBS supports multi-tree layouts and proper environment handling, providing a more reliable and efficient experience.
-Comparing to its ancestor, it improved reliability and added a few more features like multi-tree support.
+Comparing to its ancestor, it improved reliability and added a few more features like an automatic dependency resolver, and device health monitor.

 How to install or deploy it?
 ----------------------------